AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/dynamic-media/video.md

    ![Asset properties button.](/help/assets/dynamic-media/assets/msma-selectedasset-propertiesbutton.png)*Selected video asset in Card View.*

-1. On the video's Properties page, select the **[!UICONTROL Captions & Audio Tracks]** tab.
+1. On the video's Properties page, select the **[!UICONTROL Captions & Audio tracks]** tab.

    >[!TIP]
-   >If you do not see the [!UICONTROL Captions & Audio Tracks] tab, it means either one of two things:
+   >If you do not see the [!UICONTROL Captions & Audio tracks] tab, it means either one of two things:
    >* The folder in which the selected video resides does not have a video profile assigned to it.
 In which case, see [Apply a video profile to the folder](/help/assets/dynamic-media/video-profiles.md#applying-video-profiles-to-specific-folders)
    >* Or, Dynamic Media must reprocess the video.
 In which case, see [Reprocess Dynamic Media assets in a folder](/help/assets/dynamic-media/about-image-video-profiles.md#reprocessing-assets).